How We Grow

 1. We build shadehouses, not greenhouses.
 Shadecloth, and the metal pipe structures we bungee them to can reduce summer air temperatures by 15 degrees F, allowing tender leafy veggies to grow without too much stress.

-2. We use multiple water-saving techniques to reduce water usage, which includes wicking beds, hydroponics, composting, and dew harvesting.
-With these growing methods, we use less water than with traditional farming techniques.
+2. We use multiple water-saving techniques to reduce water usage, which includes shade-cloth, sub-irrigated wicking beds, hydroponics, and applying generous amounts of mulch and organic matter to our gardens.
+With these growing methods, we use less water than with traditional farming techniques, such as flood and sprinkler irrigation.

 HOW WE FERTILIZE OUR PLANTS:

-1. We fertilize our veggies primarily with a salt based fertilizer (containing 12 essential minerals for plant growth), solar dehydrated ocean water (containing 90 trace minerals), copious amounts of straw, alfalfa, and worm castings.
+1. We fertilize our veggies primarily with a salt based hydroponic fertilizer called Jack’s Hydro FeEd (containing 12 essential minerals for plant growth), Sea-90 solar dehydrated ocean water (containing 90 trace minerals), Maxicrop Kelp Extract (containing soluble seaweed, trace minerals, and plant growth regulators), AgSil16H potassium silicates (for increasing plant resistance to heat, cold, salt, pests, and disease), copious amounts of straw and alfalfa from local horse feed stores, and worm castings which we cultivate from crop residues.
 We are always experimenting with ways to reduce our need for salt fertilizer, though currently it is an essential part of growing enough vegetables for a market.
 Ultimately, plant nutrients need to come from somewhere, and salt-based fertility provides a foundation with which to start saving crop residues to make more soil.

-2. In addition, our veggies and fruit trees/vines are given generous amounts of vermicompost that we make on-site through crop residues.
-Each time we harvest, we’re left with trimmings of leaves, stems, root material, spent mushroom substrate, and rooting media.
+2. Each time we harvest, we’re left with trimmings of leaves, stems, root material, spent mushroom substrate, and rooting media.
 With the help of red worms, native microorganisms, and mist irrigation, all of this is quickly turned into a useable soil.
 We view composting/mulching as a long-term way to get nutrient-rich soil and hydroponics as a short-term tool which can be used to generate biomass and build soil.

 3. When it comes to growing sprouts and microgreens, we just use mist irrigation and coconut coir as a soil substrate.
 Because sprouts and microgreens typically only need 1-3 weeks to grow, they only need the resources contained in their seeds and because they’re harvested on a tight schedule, they never get big enough to need additional fertilization.